Progress of the programme

 ON-GOING PHD RESEARCH

-This research examines how truthful and deceptive elements interact within a single statement and whether such interactions are the product of suspects’ interview strategies.
-We further aim to establish ways to maximize the differences between lies and truths within statements to i) exploit suspects’ strategies and ii) increase within-statement deception detection accuracy.
+This research examines how truthful and deceptive information interacts within statements and whether such interactions are reflected by suspects’ interview strategies.
+We further aim to establish ways to increase the detection of embedded lies within statements.

 Cognitive performance does not stay constant throughout the day.
 The so-called circadian rhythms are responsible for variations in a number of neurophysiological factors, which results in time-of-day differences in performance on a number of cognitive tasks.
 Interestingly, individuals differ in the time of day at which they reach their peak, which has led to a classification into morning, intermediate and evening types.
 The morning types show higher cognitive performance in the morning than in the afternoon or evening; the opposite is true for the evening types.
 However, little attention has been paid to a possible role of the synchrony effect in eyewitness memory performance.
 Could time-of-day optimality be a factor that affects eyewitness memory performance?
 Is it possible that eyewitnesses could provide less accurate details and be more prone to accept misinformation at their non-optimal compared to optimal time of day?
 These and other issues are the focus of this project.